EyoWeiChin/ip/docs/README.md

 3. Move the jar file to the folder that will be used as the working directory for this application.
 4. Run the following command to execute the program.
 5. Here are some sample commands to get you started.
-6. Refer to Usage for full command list.
+6. Refer to Usage or Command Summary section for more details.

 ## Features
 ### Task Manager